Heading to Walt Disney World? We share these unique things to do at Disney World, so you can enjoy fun Disney activities off the beaten path.

-So much that many people become overwhelmed and give up on the idea of a vacation before they even start planning.
+So much so that many people become overwhelmed and give up on the idea before they even start to plan a Disney World vacation.
 You can’t accomplish everything at Disney World in 4-5 days and if you want to enjoy your vacation, you shouldn’t try to.
-As a former Cast Member, a frequent guest, and Travel Agent, my best advice is to choose 3-5 things you want to do in each park and stay flexible if things change.
+As a former Cast Member, frequent guest, and Travel Agent, my best advice is to choose 3-5 things you want to do in each park and stay flexible if things change.

 Magic Kingdom Mountain Range

 - Space Mountain

 2) Stay Late for the Perfect Castle Picture

 After the park officially closes, the Emporium (Main Street’s largest souvenir shop) remains open for about an hour.
 This gives you a chance to do some shopping with fewer crowds.
 This also means you can capture Cinderella Castle without as many people in the background.
 I personally feel this is one of the most romantic things to do in Disney World.

 Three Deluxe Resorts surround Magic Kingdom and Disney’s Seven Seas Lagoon.
 All three resorts are connected to the Magic Kingdom via monorail, which gives non-resort guests a chance to check them out without staying there.